mattermost/docs/source/administration/config-settings.rst

 Guest Filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 (Optional) Enter an AD/LDAP Filter to use when searching for external users who have Guest Access to Mattermost.
 Only the users selected by the query will be able to log in to and use Mattermost as Guests.

-See the `Guest Accounts documentation <https://docs.mattermost.com/deployment/guest-accounts.html>`__ for more information (available in Enterprise Edition E20 and higher).

 This filter default is blank.

+See the `Guest Accounts documentation <https://docs.mattermost.com/deployment/guest-accounts.html>`__ for more information.

+*Available in Enterprise Edition E20*

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"GuestFilter": ""`` with string input.                                                                                   |